In Canada, calls mount for more Indigenous police forces

 | James Smith Cree Nation, Saskatchewan

-One of Canada’s deadliest mass murders, in which an Indigenous man stabbed 11 people from his community to death last September, has given new impetus to a drive to create more Indigenous-administered police forces.
+One of Canada’s deadliest mass homicides, in which an Indigenous man stabbed 11 people from his community to death last September, has given new impetus to a drive to create more Indigenous-administered police forces.

 That effort is part of a broader trend toward more Indigenous autonomy.
 “Policing, for a lot of these communities, is one of the most visible signs of self-determination,” says Lennard Busch, executive director of the First Nations Chiefs of Police Association.